Your invitation to group work –

 [Choice |Acceptance| Responsibility| Experience| Success]

-Fredonia CARES is a SCS initiative designed to address alcohol and other drug (AOD)
+Fredonia CARES is a SAVP initiative designed to address alcohol and other drug (AOD)

 concerns on our campus.
 The program responds to the individual needs of students